lesego94/lesego94.github.io/_posts/2022-04-16-Genetic_Algo.md

 $$

 ### Objective function
-A usefull objective function for portfolio optimization is the **Sharpe Ratio**, defined as:
+A useful objective function for portfolio optimization is the **Sharpe Ratio**, defined as:

 $$
 \text{Portfolio Sharpe} = \frac{E(P)}{\sqrt{Var(P)}}